Edward Wagner: Early years

-Wagner worked generating architectural sculpture at both the World's Columbian Exposition in Chicago in 1893 and the St. Louis Exposition in St Louis in 1904.
+Wagner worked generating architectural sculpture at both the World's Columbian Exposition in Chicago in 1893 and the St. Louis Exposition in St. Louis in 1904.

 He was employed by the government of Brazil and spent five years in Rio de Janeiro.

-On August 17, 1937, the Detroit News, as part a story "Contributions to Detroit Art Recalled by Barlow's Death" contained the following sentence:
+On August 17, 1937, the Detroit News, as part of a story "Contributions to Detroit Art Recalled by Barlow's Death" contained the following sentence: